mozilla/tofino/CONTRIBUTING.md

 because the code is not exactly the same in your tree and the submitters'.
 If you stick strictly to rule (c), you should ask the submitter to submit, but this is a totally counter-productive waste of time and energy.

 Rule (b) allows you to adjust the code, but then it is very impolite to change one submitter's code and make them endorse your bugs.
 To solve this problem, it is recommended that you add a line between the last Signed-off-by header and yours, indicating the nature of your changes.
 While there is nothing mandatory about this, it seems like prepending the description with your mail and/or name, all enclosed in square brackets, is noticeable enough to make it obvious that you are responsible for last-minute changes.
-Example :
+Example:

     Signed-off-by: Random J Developer <random@developer.example.org>
     [lucky@maintainer.example.org: struct foo moved from foo.c to foo.h]
     Signed-off-by: Lucky K Maintainer <lucky@maintainer.example.org>

 This practice is particularly helpful if you maintain a stable branch and want at the same time to credit the author, track changes, merge the fix, and protect the submitter from complaints.
 Note that under no circumstances can you change the author's identity (the From header), as it is the one which appears in the change-log.